apache/spark/docs/streaming-programming-guide.md

 # Overview
 Spark Streaming is an extension of the core Spark API that enables scalable, high-throughput, fault-tolerant stream processing of live data streams.
-Data can be ingested from many sources like Kafka, Flume, Kinesis, or TCP sockets, and can be processed using complex algorithms expressed with high-level functions like `map`, `reduce`, `join` and `window`.
+Data can be ingested from many sources like Kafka, Kinesis, or TCP sockets, and can be processed using complex algorithms expressed with high-level functions like `map`, `reduce`, `join` and `window`.
 Finally, processed data can be pushed out to filesystems, databases, and live dashboards.
 In fact, you can apply Spark's